Our five days at the Project World School Family Summit have gone by so fast it feels like it just started yesterday that it just started!

 What are we taking away with us from these 5 days?

 - What direction we want to give our kids under an educational point of view now.
-We finally were able to see what we feel we are doing right and what we can improve or change.
+We finally were able to recognize what we are doing right and what we can improve or change.

-- We realized that our adventure is evolving day by day and that we are ready to experience also new ways for doing it…..
+- We realized that our adventure is evolving day by day.
+We are ready to experience also new ways for doing it…..

-- We realized that we should not be afraid of asking for help, not be afraid of telling our story, we are a community and you never know who your experience will touch and maybe help, like many helped us.
+- We realized that we should not be afraid of asking for help.
+We should not be afraid of telling our story.
+We are a community and you never know who your experience will touch and maybe help, like many helped us.

-- We realized that we are not alone, there are many people who have made the same choice, that are happy with this different lifestyle and are willing to share help with us.
+- We realized that we are not alone.
+There are many people who have made the same choice.
+They are happy with this different lifestyle and are willing to share help with us.

 - We can happily confirm that experiencing the world is the best way for us and our kids to really understand and live fully in this world.

 Once the summit was over it was wonderful to see that we all still wanted to spend some time together.
 Events had been planned in advance but others have been improvised in the last couple of days, what we have experienced in these 5 days has carried on!
-Toady we had a great we all still had a good time being together, for example at the Bua Tong Waterfall!
+Today we still had a good time being together, for example at the Bua Tong Waterfall!